Siebengebirge

 About Siebengebirge

 Siebengebirge Nature Park covers approximately 112 square kilometers of volcanic hills rising dramatically above the Rhine south of Bonn in North Rhine-Westphalia.
-Despite being one of Germany's smallest nature parks, it encompasses over 40 volcanic peaks and hills within a compact area, creating extraordinary geological diversity alongside warm microclimates supporting remarkable biodiversity.
-Established in 1958, it protects one of Germany's oldest nature conservation areas, where citizen activism saved the Drachenfels from quarrying as early as 1836, pioneering the German conservation movement.
+[1] Despite being one of Germany's smallest nature parks, it encompasses more than 40 volcanic peaks and hills within a compact area, creating extraordinary geological diversity alongside warm microclimates supporting remarkable biodiversity.
+Established in 1958 as the first nature park in North Rhine-Westphalia, it builds on a conservation history extending to the 1836 Prussian government purchase of the Drachenfels quarries, and to the formal nature reserve designation in 1922/23 — one of Germany's earliest nature reserve designations.

 Wildlife Ecosystems